The Beynon family

-The Jesmond Hotel has been run by the Beynon family for over 40 years and the family-run atmosphere is what we hope will make you feel so welcome.
+The Jesmond Hotel was run by the Beynon family for 44 years since 1979, and the Shivaprasad family are delighted to continue their legacy of a family-run atmosphere, which is what we hope will make you feel so welcome.

 The building